Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 ### Service Router

-If you want to do custom route action, override `-performRouteOnDestination:configuration:`。
+If you want to do custom route action, override `-performRouteOnDestination:configuration:`.

 Most service routers are just for getting a service object.
 You can use [Make Destination](MakeDestination.md).